michael-yuji/YSMessagePack/README.md

 let exampleStr: String = "Hello World" let exampleArray: [Int] = [1, 2, 3, 4, 5, 6]

-//use the method `packItems' to pack
+//use the method `packItems` to pack
+//Warning: DO NOT USE PACKITEMS TO PACK BOOLEAN TYPES SINCE IT WILL PACK AS INT
 //this will be the packed data let msgPackedBytes: NSData = packItems([exampleInt, exampleStr, exampleArray])
 ```